currenjin/mcp-context-template/README.md

 # MCP Context Template

 ## Introduction
-MCP Context Template is a repository designed to centrally manage AI tools (MCP - Model Centralized Prompting) to reduce context sharing costs and improve development productivity.
+MCP Context Template is a repository designed to centrally manage AI tools (MCP) to reduce context sharing costs and improve development productivity.

 It serves as a central context repository that helps modern AI tools like Claude Code and Cursor AI consistently understand your company's codebase and development practices.